Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: NLL correction to the form factors at leading power

-then apply quark-hadron duality and Borel transformation to both the partonic correlation function and hadronic correlation function of the SCET representation in order to eliminate the continuum and resonance contributions and reduce the uncertainties from the duality ansatz.
+At leading power, the large recoil symmetry reduce the seven $B \to V$ form factors to two, namely, $\xi_{\parallel}(n\cdot p)$ and $\xi_{\perp}(n\cdot p)$.
+The relation between the QCD form factors in the above equation and the SCET form factors $\xi_{\parallel, \perp}(\bar n \cdot p)$ can be found in Ref. \cite{Gao:2019lta}.
+Taking advantage of these relations, all the correlation functions can be expressed in terms of the SCET form factors.
+We then apply quark-hadron duality and Borel transformation to both the partonic and hadronic correlation functions in the SCET representation to eliminate the continuum and resonance contributions, thereby reducing the uncertainties from the duality ansatz.
 We finally obtain the four effective SCET form factors at $\mathcal{O}(\alpha_s)$ \cite{Gao:2019lta} \allowdisplaybreaks

-where $\omega^{\parallel, \perp}_s=s^{\parallel, \perp}_0/n\cdot p$ and $\omega_M=M^2/n\cdot p$ denote the effective threshold and Borel mass, respectively, which are two fundamental inputs of LCSR. $\mu$~and~$\nu$ correspond to the factorization scale and renormalization scale, in order.
-Besides, the effective $B$-meson distribution amplitudes are introduced to describe both the hard-collinear and soft fluctuations \cite{Wang:2015vgv,Gao:2019lta}, which are given in Appendix~\ref{effective-BDA}.
+where $\omega^{\parallel, \perp}_s=s^{\parallel, \perp}_0/n\cdot p$ and $\omega_M=M^2/n\cdot p$ denote the effective threshold and Borel mass, respectively, which are two fundamental inputs of LCSR. $\mu$ and $\nu$ correspond to the factorization scale and renormalization scale, respectively.
+Additionally, the effective $B$-meson distribution amplitudes are introduced to describe both the hard-collinear and soft fluctuations \cite{Gao:2019lta, Wang:2015vgv, Lu:2018cfc}, as given in Appendix~\ref{effective-BDA}.
+The quark mass contributions in SCET have been investigated in Ref. \cite{Leibovich:2003jd} and the leading-power spectator-quark mass corrections to $B_{(s)}$-meson decay form factors at one-loop accuracy have been calculated in Refs. \cite{Cui:2022zwm, Cui:2023jiw}.
+In this work, we do not include the spectator-quark mass corrections to the effective SCET form factors at one-loop accuracy.
+The omission is justified because the spectator quark in $B\to K^*$ decay process is either a $u$-quark or $d$-quark, whose mass-induced corrections are significantly suppressed compared to those from the s-quark in $B_{s}$-meson decays.
+We will estimate the spectator-quark correction to the $B\to K^*$ form factors with the SCET sum rules in our future work.

-Because the hard functions $C^{(\rm{A0})}_{i}$ and $C^{(\rm{B1})}_{i}$ contain the enhanced logarithms term $\ln^{n}(m_b/\rm{\Lambda}_{\rm{QCD}})$, we solve the RG evolution equations to sum them up to all orders in perturbation theory at NLL and LL accuracy \cite{Beneke:2005gs}.
-The general solutions to the RG equations are

-where the NLL resummation evolution factor $U_1$ and LL expansion of the $S$ function can be found in Refs.~\cite{Beneke:2011nf, Beneke:2005gs}.
-Adopting the effective SCET form factors and resummation improved hard functions, we can derive the $B\to K^*$ form factors in QCD at NLL accuracy with the relations that have been computed in Ref.~\cite{Gao:2019lta}.